redhat-ai-dev/ai-lab-template/README.md

 #  AI-lab Software Templates

+> [!IMPORTANT]
+> The software templates in this repository require OpenShift Pipelines and OpenShift GitOps installed, along with their respective plugins in Red Hat Developer Hub.
+For more information on configuring them, please see [ai-rhdh-installer](https://github.com/redhat-ai-dev/ai-rhdh-installer/tree/release-v0.9.x).

 ## Usage in Red Hat Developer Hub

 To import these templates click `Register Existing Component` on the Software Templates page.